 Is there anything we DON’T like about the Berkey?

 That’s it though!
-A bit more work than simply soaking one of those store filters in a glass of water before use, but nothing I’d call a detriment.
+A bit more work than simply soaking one of those store filters in a glass of water before use, but nothing I’d call difficult.
 Any kind of home system that is of higher quality will require a bit more thought than a cheap solution will.
-It’s totally worth it for us in an off-grid home.
+It’s totally worth it for us in the long run in our off-grid home.

 Is a Berkey right for your family?